Visit program's website: cas.nyu.edu/ewp

 Director of Faculty Development

-Clinical Associate Professor Stewart
+Clinical Associate Professor Rabinowitz

 Director of the Writing Center

-Clinical Associate Professor Morgan
+Clinical Professor Morgan

 An NYU and CAS education begins, in part, with writing.
 This practice reflects the University's longstanding commitment to the centrality of written inquiry to undergraduate education.
 Expository writing courses at NYU teach students to move from answering teachers' questions to responding to questions and problems that they themselves identify.
 To this end, students learn to use writing as a flexible tool for: exploring ideas; taking intellectual and creative risks; analyzing data (sources, text, visual material, or empirical data); making and rethinking observations; and investigating questions and curiosities.
 Students also learn to think of writing as a process of consciously crafting a text that purposefully communicates an idea, finding, result, insight, or interpretation to a specific imagined audience.